 Why Use A Sound Wall?

-Sound walls are used for many applications, including:
+Sound absorbing panels are used for many applications:

 - Roads, Highways and Bridges

 - Oil & Gas Production and Transmission

 - “Big Box” Stores and Commercial Development

 - Water & Wastewater Treatments Plants

 - Schools, Churches & Hospitals

 Highways and railways are well known for the unwanted noise pollution they create, and sound walls are the best solution to mitigate that unwanted noise.
 For many years, it was common to simply install a concrete sound wall in these areas.